GitHub and Bitbucket Integration

 If your testing process refers to multiple repositories, CircleCI will need a GitHub user key in addition to the deploy key because each deploy key is valid for only one repository while a GitHub user key has access to all of your GitHub repositories.

-Provide CircleCI with a GitHub user key on your project’s Project Settings > Checkout SSH keys page.
+Provide CircleCI with a GitHub user key in your project’s Project Settings > SSH keys.
+Scroll down the page to User Key and click Authorize with Github.
 CircleCI creates and associates this new SSH key with your GitHub user account for access to all your repositories.

 User key security

 CircleCI will never make your SSH keys public.